ernurator/Snake-Python/README.md

 # SnakePython
-Spaceship Game on Python (using pygame)
+Snake Game on Python (using pygame)